Mohan-Chandra-Sharma1/catalog/README.md

 This is Travel guide Catalog Web App.

 In this Web App we use-

 1- React.js.

 2- React-Hooks

 3- Use "better-react-carousel" npm for using Carousel.

-Below we mentioned some Image of this Web App for ypur reference-
+Below we mentioned some Image of this Web App for your reference-

 ![Screenshot_20230428_135348](https://user-images.githubusercontent.com/120721761/235096948-4083676a-f2ee-48c6-9c8e-7df5cf482c2b.png)